Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/identify-launcher.typ

     ]

   #nb_heading([Design Constraints], level: 1)
-  - needs to use 11Ws of motors or less
+  - Needs to use 11Ws of motors or less
-  - needs to fit within an 18" by 18" by 18" cube
+  - Needs to fit within an 18" by 18" by 18" cube
-  - if it expands, it cannot make the robot go beyond a vertical size of 36"
+  - If it expands, it cannot make the robot go beyond a vertical size of 36"

   #nb_heading([Design Goals], level: 1)
-  - be able to move a triball across the field in under 5s ]
+  - Be able to move a triball across the field in under 5s ]